QuantEcon/quantecon-book-theme/docs/contributing.md

 # Contributing Guide

-Thank you for being interested in contributing to the `sphinx-book-theme`!
+Thank you for being interested in contributing to the `quantecon-book-theme`!
 You are awesome ✨.

-This project follows the Executable Books Project [contribution guidelines](https://executablebooks.org/en/latest/contributing.html).
+This project follows the Executable Books Project [contribution guidelines](https://quantecon.org/en/latest/contributing.html).
 It contains information about our conventions around coding style, pull request workflow, commit messages and more.

 This page contains information to help you get started with development on this